Outside the Castle / Inside the Unconscious

 4.

 Such interactions between K. and the various villagers form the substance of The Castle and it is just this meandering that saves The Castle from occupying the deadening terrain of the narrative-form.
-Instead of establishing the shared assumptions and expectations of such a form, what Kafka depicts through this interaction are the pitfalls of misunderstanding and the very real possibilities that actions and motives cannot be transparent.
-Being a book mainly composed of dialogue and lacking descriptive passages and a sense of authorial intention (confirmed by the fact that this is an unfinished work), so too the reader is confronted with an interaction between characters that is quirky and ambiguous.
-There are gaps in The Castle that could be filled to explain these often darkly comic effects, but all the reader can ascribe to these gaps is a mystery of motive that, lacking authorial explanation is often misconstrued as a mystical or religious effect.
-However, such effects are explicitly referred to by Kafka when he has Frieda say to K: “I noticed that you were talking to him with a hidden intention” or when Gardenia says to K., “You misconstrue everything even a person’s silence.”
-It is such seemingly harmless statements as these that constitute the power of The Castle as a novel, for it is by means of them that Kafka points away from the castle as the object of a narrative towards the mesh of inter-relationships that are the novel’s real substance.
+Instead of establishing the shared assumptions and expectations of such a form, what Kafka depicts through these interactions are the pitfalls of misunderstanding and the very real possibilities that actions and motives can neither be transparent nor fully conscious.
+Being a novel mainly composed of dialogue and lacking descriptive passages and a sense of authorial intention (confirmed by the fact that this is an unfinished work,) so too the reader is confronted with an interaction between characters that is quirky and ambiguous.
+There are gaps in The Castle that could be filled to explain these often darkly comic effects, but all the reader can ascribe to these gaps is a mystery of motive that, lacking authorial explanation, has often been misconstrued as having a mystical or religious intent.
+However, such intents are explicitly referred to by Kafka when he has Frieda say to K: “I noticed that you were talking to him with a hidden intention,” or when Gardenia says to K., “you misconstrue everything even a person’s silence.”
+It is such seemingly harmless statements as these that constitute the power of The Castle as a novel, for it is by means of them that Kafka drifts away from the castle as the object of a narrative towards the mesh of inter-relationships that are the novel’s real substance.

 Ambiguity and mystery arise in that K., rather than discovering ‘facts’ about the castle (‘facts’ that the narrative form is usually charged with supplying), meets instead with the villagers’ interpretations of what the castle means for them.
-By means of such stories, The Castle thus presents the reader with the unfurling of a social fabric that is not transparent and which includes many enigmatic elements that cannot be immediately known: hidden intentions and misconstrual are just as much a socially-productive factor as are the edicts, protocols, and petitions that issue under the guidance of the castle officials.
+By means of such stories, such attempts at meaning-making, The Castle presents the reader with the unfurling of a social fabric that is neither transparent nor concretely renderable, and which includes many enigmatic elements that cannot be immediately known: hidden intentions and misconstruals, misunderstandings and manipulations, are just as much a socially-productive factor as are the edicts, protocols, and petitions that are issued under the guidance of the castle officials.
+To ascribe these hidden intentions and ambiguities to Kafka as the author or religious parables is to evacuate the psycho-social terrain that, unbeknownst to himself, the Land Surveyor is marking out.

-Castoriadis again: “No society will ever be totally transparent, first because the individuals that make it up will never be transparent to themselves, since there can be no question of eliminating the unconscious”3.
-The Castle, then, presents us with inter-subjective relationships that go towards forming the social, but the social cannot be apprehended once and for all as the sum of these relationships.
-There is always a wider setting than the purely individual, and, crucially, a factor in this surrounding breadth relates to the fact that not everything in it is expressed by language.
-What K. discovers through interaction is not articulated as some finalising knowledge because there is much that (as readers ‘ahead’ of K.) we know he is aware of, but which he cannot put into words: “K. tried to think of the exact word, but could not find it immediately, and so contented himself with a makeshift.”
+Castoriadis again: “No society will ever be totally transparent, first because the individuals that make it up will never be transparent to themselves, since there can be no question of eliminating the unconscious.”3 The Castle, then, presents us with inter-subjective relationships that go towards forming the social, but the social cannot be apprehended once and for all as the sum of these relationships.
+There is always something more, a wider setting than that of the conscious individual; and, crucially, a factor in this surrounding and influencing breadth relates to the fact that not everything there is expressed in language.
+What K. discovers through his social interactions is not articulated as some finalising knowledge because there is much that (as readers ‘ahead’ of K.) we know he is aware of, but which he cannot put into words: “K. tried to think of the exact word, but could not find it immediately, and so contented himself with a makeshift.”

-In The Castle, there is a pronounced slipstream of non-verbal communication and encryptions that foreground the unconscious, and this is a situation that K. shares with other villagers and which Kafka shares with his readers.
-The unconscious dimension of hidden intention, misconstrual, and makeshifts implies that behind inter-subjective interaction there lie forces that are not immediately registered by consciousness but which are acting upon and influencing behaviour and response: “now of course all these differences aren’t the result of magic but can be easily explained; they depend on the mood of the observer, on the degree of his excitement, on the countless gradations of hope and despair.”
+In The Castle, there is a pronounced slipstream of non-verbal communication and enigmatic encryptions that foreground the unconscious as having a social effect.
+This is a relational situation that K. shares with other villagers and which Kafka shares with his readers: the unconscious dimension of hidden intention, misconstrual, and makeshifts implies that behind inter-subjective interaction there lie forces that are not immediately registered by consciousness but which are acting upon and influencing behaviour and response: “now of course all these differences aren’t the result of magic but can be easily explained; they depend on the mood of the observer, on the degree of his excitement, on the countless gradations of hope and despair.”

 The Castle thus works as a text that cannot provide the knowledge we expect from the narrative-form: it does not reinforce the feeling that the individual is central, nor does it offer to the reader a ‘keynote’ theme that is supported by the empirical observations of its author.
-The traumatic effect The Castle induces is one which depicts the social as unpredictable and out of control, as always already replete with misunderstandings, social inequalities, and unconscious motivations, and in place of palliatives it posits an ignorance that, once recognised, becomes a dynamic motor of communication: “one cannot have control over that of which one is part… one can only participate more deeply in it”5.
+The traumatic effect that The Castle induces is one which depicts the social as unpredictable and teetering on the edge, as always already replete with misunderstandings, social inequalities, and unconscious motivations, and in place of palliatives for these Kafka posits an ignorance that, once recognised, becomes a dynamic motor of communication: “one cannot have control over that of which one is part… one can only participate more deeply in it.”5

 5.

-If Kafka had completed this work, if he had rounded it off within the strictures of the narrative-form, then this traumatic effect would have been assuaged.
-As it stands, a traumatic effect is allowed through by which we encounter K.’s being dwarfed by a social of which he can have no overall knowledge and a ‘self’ which to a certain extent remains similarly unknown to him.
+If Kafka had completed this work, if he had rounded it off within the strictures of the narrative-form, then this traumatic effect may have been assuaged.
+As it stands, a traumatic effect seeps through by which we encounter K.’s being dwarfed by a social of which he can have no overall knowledge and a ‘self’ which to a certain extent remains similarly unknown to him.
 The Castle, lacking as it does a sense of history, could be expressive of an existential angst (a present without hope) and of an inability to transform the social (neither precedents nor continuity), but rather than see The Castle as a scenario of fated hopelessness and social atomisation, it should be remembered that K. is hardly ever on his own.
-If one of the villagers or castellans had been able to tell him exactly what he wanted to know, then there would be no novel.
+If one of the villagers or Castellans had been able to tell him exactly what he wanted to know, then there would be no novel, no attempt at communication.

-What we have instead is Kafka’s offering up to us the social as an enigma: the castle itself as an opaque institution (“inextricable complications of a great authority”) and social interaction as an encounter with encrypted desire (“the letter… may have been the thought of a moment, thrown on paper in complete disregard for the meaning to be taken out of it”).
-In the words of Jean Laplanche, an enigma “is not just to ask a question of which you have the answer; it is a question for which even you are not to have an answer.”
+What we have instead is Kafka’s offering up to us not the social as an ‘objective sociological category,’ but the social as an enigma: the castle itself as an opaque institution (“inextricable complications of a great authority”) and social interaction as an encounter with encrypted desire (“the letter… may have been the thought of a moment, thrown on paper in complete disregard for the meaning to be taken out of it.”)
+In the words of Jean Laplanche, an enigma “is not just to ask a question of which you don’t have the answer; it is a question for which even you are not to have an answer.”

-In such a light, the trauma of reading The Castle is not in the degree of some originary experience to be recoiled from and repressed, a trauma that society over-protectively wards off by all manner of ‘security measures’ and explanation, but, as we have seen, it is instead a series of layered, small-scale traumas that create psychical energy by their emplacing of enigmas.
-Instead of encountering a narrative that reveals its intention and encourages our identification with it as a place of knowledge, The Castle institutes a process of questioning, that like K.’s quest, can never be fulfilled, but which produces other effects and partial knowledges that cluster around possible meaning.
+In such a light, the trauma of reading The Castle is not in the degree of some originary experience to be recoiled from and repressed; a trauma that society over-protectively wards off by all manner of ‘security measures’ and explanation, but, as The Castle reveals, it is instead a series of layered, small-scale traumas that create psychical energy by their attempt to respond to enigmas.
+Instead of encountering a narrative that reveals its intention and encourages our identification with it as a place of knowledge, The Castle institutes a process of questioning, that, like K.’s quest, can never be fulfilled, but which produces other effects and partial knowledges, desires, that cluster around possible meanings and the sharing of these in an endless quizzical protest.

 Howard Slater